 The init.d scripts can be installed similarly to the init.d scripts for P4D.
 These scripts use driver functions from /p4/common/bin, called p4web_base and p4ftpd_base.

 To either P4Web or P4FTP, download the binary appropriate for the server hardware platform from ftp.perforce.com, which allows anonymous login.
 Place the binary in /p4/common/bin.
 Rename the binary to include the version number, and create a link for the primary version.
 Next create a link for each instance.
-Then, in /p4/<instance>/bin, create a link to the link in /p4/common/bin.
+Then, in /p4/instance/bin, create a link to the link in /p4/common/bin.
 For example, assuming we are using P4Web version 2012.1/251161 for instance 1, run the following instructions:

 cd /p4/common/bin